 Nuts are not thought of as one of the foods to eat to lose weight.
-Just the opposite, nuts are avoided because nuts are thought of as adding to weight gain.
+Just the opposite, most people avoid nuts because they think of nuts as adding to weight gain.
 This is a shame because nuts are one of the high potassium foods that reduce blood pressure and increase bone density.

 Study Of Weight Gain From Nuts

-There have been several scientific studies that have examined weight gain from nuts.
-The largest and longest in duration is a recent study (1) that was done of 51,000 healthy women over 8 years.
-They asked the women how often they consumed nuts, and also examined their weight gain over the 8 years.
+Several scientific studies have examined weight gain from nuts.
+The largest and longest in duration is a recent study (1) of 51,000 healthy women over 8 years.
+The researchers asked the women how often they consumed nuts, and also examined their weight gain over the 8 years.
 Those women that ate the most nuts had the least weight gain.
 They also had the lowest average weight and BMI.
 These findings confirmed the findings of a number of previous studies.

 The previous studies were shorter studies, lasting a few months and usually substituting only one specific nut, such as almonds or walnuts.
 Rather than do a food questionnaire like the present study, these other studies had the participants substitute the nut for other food in their diet for a few months.
 These studies also showed no increased weight gain in those who ate nuts.